Vivekvar/Text-Ops/README.md

 # Text-Ops
-A text operation tool made with React.
+A text operation tool made with React.js